-- 1. Will the project provide access to recreational opportunities? - 2.
-Will the project increase opportunities for interpretive and/or environmental education? - 3.
-Will the project be ADA8 accessible?
+- 1. Will the project provide access to outdoor wildlife/nature oriented recreational opportunities? - 2.
+Will the project increase opportunities for interpretive and/or environmental education?

+- 3. Will the project be ADA accessible?
 Describe accommodations. - 4.
-Will the project impact the extended exurban9 landscapes? (e.g., flyways.)
-If so, describe the connection to nearby rural forests through wildlife, fire, recreation and/or water management.
+Will the project impact the extended exurban landscapes? (e.g., flyways.)
+If so, describe the connection to nearby rural forests through wildlife, fire, recreation and/or water management. - 5.
+Will the project maximize citizen involvement in project planning and implementation? - 6.
+Will the project provide community stewardship opportunities for long-term maintenance?